 Enrolling in a gender-specific treatment program narrows the scope of potential complications within the therapeutic environment.
 Additionally, it ensures that the content of the treatment program will be specifically focused on topical areas uniquely impacting your progress and personal journey.

 treatment program include:

 1. Comfortable environments in which to heal yourself and address personal issues and hardships.
-As previously stated, traumatic experiences can play a major role in substance addiction and excessive emotionality.
+As previously stated, traumatic experiences can play a major role in substance addiction.
 Being in the presence of men can elicit post-traumatic stress and cause a woman to feel emotionally exposed, negatively impacting potential therapeutic progress.
 In an all-female treatment environment, women can feel safe and secure knowing they won’t have to encounter unnecessary emotional triggers throughout their recovery journey.

 2. Healthy and advantageous relationships can form, aiding in the recovery process.
 In a women’s-only addiction treatment program, the possibility for unhealthy romantic relationships are diminished, allowing you to focus on your emotional health and addictive history.
 This creates a situation in which your primary objective of sustained sobriety remains your sole focus and the relationships you forge support that goal entirely with no ulterior motives or hidden agendas.

 3. Women-specific addiction issues can be thoroughly discussed.
 Whether addressing issues on pregnancy, parenting, sexual abuse, domestic violence, body image, legal trouble and so much more, a woman’s-only treatment program can empower you to get to the heart of important woman-centric matters with other women in an open, safe space.

 Meet the Women's Treatment Team